A Lorentzian renormalisation group equation for gauge theories: Introduction

 \section{Introduction}

 Gauge symmetry and renormalization are two pillars of modern physics.
 General Relativity and Yang-Mills theory are built upon the invariance of the laws of Nature under diffeomorphisms and under a non-Abelian Lie group, respectively.
-In quantum field theory (QFT) language, the gauge symmetry of the classical action gives raise to Becchi-Rouet-Stora-Tyutin (BRST) symmetry after gauge fixing is imposed to quantize a theory.
+In quantum field theory (QFT) language, the gauge symmetry of the classical action gives raise to Becchi-Rouet-Stora-Tyutin (BRST) symmetry after gauge fixing is imposed to quantise a theory.
 The invariance of scattering amplitudes under BRST symmetry, captured by the local cohomology of the BRST operator, is the fundamental requirement to obtain gauge-invariant, physical observables from a gauge-fixed action.
+Later, this was generalised to the Batalin-Vilkovisky (BV) formalism, which more recently has also been made rigorous in mathematical QFT \cite{CoGw-1, CoGw-2, Costello2007,Fredenhagen2013,Hollands2008}.

 On the other hand, renormalization explains how the macroscopic world emerges from our microscopic models of fundamental interactions.